nautechsystems/nautilus_trader/README.md

 # Nautilus Trader
 An algorithmic trading framework written in Cython.

-To run the tests manually compile the C extensions for the package first;
+To run the tests, first manually compile the C extensions for the package;

     $ python setup.py build_ext --inplace